swallowcamel/nancywiki/Initial-RC-ToDo.md

 ## View Engines

-* Caching support for caching intermediary representations, rather than rebuilding the view from the template each time.
+* Caching support for caching intermediary representations, rather than rebuilding the view from the template each time. _**(TheCodeJunkie, RobertTheGrey, Grumpydev)**_
-* Partial view support - potentially need to inject an "IViewHelper" object that allows access to render a partial view and utility functions like html encode.
+* Partial view support - potentially need to inject an "IViewHelper" object that allows access to render a partial view and utility functions like html encode. _**(TheCodeJunkie, RobertTheGrey, Grumpydev)**_
 * Check to see which view engines play nicely in client profile.

 ## Bootstrappers
-* Add a default ASP.Net bootstrapper using the HttpContext for per-request lifetime.
+* Add a default ASP.Net bootstrapper using the HttpContext for per-request lifetime. **_(Grumpydev)_**
 * Check to see which containers play nicely in client profile.

 ## Hosting